Robert H. Paul: Assassination attempt

-Court awards him office
+Court decision

 The Arizona Territorial Supreme Court ruled on his election lawsuit in Paul's favor in February, but Shibell appealed, and the decision was not confirmed until April.
 Paul held the position through 1886.
-On February 1, 1881 Cochise County was split off from Pima County, relieving him of a large and difficult territory.
+On February 1, 1881, Cochise County was split off from Pima County, relieving him of a large and difficult territory.

 Ordered to arrest Wyatt Earp

 Two months after the Gunfight at the O.K.
 Corral, on December 28, 1881, three men ambushed Virgil Earp as he walked from Schieffelin Hall back to the Cosmopolitan Hotel, where the Earps had moved for mutual support and protection.
 Wyatt, believing that Virgil was dying, telegraphed U.S. Marshal Crawley Dake and asked to be named as Virgil's replacement as Deputy U.S. Marshal.
 Dake agreed.
 On February 2, the Clantons were put on trial before Judge Stilwell.
 Ike's hat had been found at the scene and McMaster testified that he had been in Charleston the evening of the shooting.
 He said that when Ike learned that Virgil had survived the shooting, Ike said he "would have to go back and do the job over."
 However, Charleston constable George McKelvey, saloon owner J. B. Ayers and five others testified that Ike Clanton had been in Charleston and could not have taken part in the shooting.
 The charges were dismissed for lack of evidence.

 On Saturday evening, March 18, 1882, Morgan Earp was waiting for saloon owner Bob Hatch to line up a billiards shot when two bullets were fired through the window of the back door of the saloon.
 Morgan was shot through the spine and died within the hour.
 While escorting the maimed Virgil and Morgan's remains to the train in Tucson, Deputy U.S. Marshal Wyatt Earp, Warren Earp and other deputies found Frank Stilwell lying in wait in the railyard and killed him.
 Tucson Justice of the Peace Charles Meyer issued arrest warrants for five of the Earps' party.
 The federal posse returned to Tombstone.

 Meyer sent a telegram to Cochise County Sheriff Johnny Behan instructing him to arrest them.
 The telegraph office manager, a friend of the Earps, delayed its delivery long enough to allow the Earps and their associates to make ready to leave town Tuesday evening.
 Behan got the telegram in the early evening and told Wyatt he wanted to see him.
 Wyatt replied "Johnny, if you're not careful you'll see me once too often."
 Ignoring Behan, the well-armed Earp posse rode out of town the same evening of Tuesday, March 21.
 They headed for the woodcutting camp of Pete Spence in the South Pass in the Dragoon Mountains.